yadavsandhya0912-alt/my-coding-journey/README.md

-# my-coding-journey
+# Sandhya Coding Journey

-my coding journey - c , c++ , python , java ,  HTML , and data structures , coding practice and projects , code collection , CSE programming practice
+Welcome to my coding journey!

+This repository contains my practice programs and projects in:
+- C
+- C++
+- Python
+- Java
+- HTML
+- Data Structures

+I will keep updating this repository as I learn and build new programs.